OhnkytaBlabdey/MandelbrotDemo/README.md

-Test only passed on win10 x64.
+Test only passed on win10 x64 and some of Linux that support GLFW lib.

 ![image-20200506120107811](README.assets/image-20200506120107811.png)